zenml-io/zenml-projects/supabase-openai-summary/README.md

 [deploy ZenML](https://docs.zenml.io/platform-guide/set-up-your-mlops-platform/deploy-zenml).
 One of the easiest ways to do this is to [deploy ZenML with HuggingFace spaces](https://docs.zenml.io/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-using-huggingface-spaces).

-Afterwards, establish a connection with your deployed ZenML instance:
+Afterward, establish a connection with your deployed ZenML instance:

 ```bash
 zenml connect --url https://*** --username *** --password ***